Amin-XORIUM/mcdm-under-xorness/README.md

 # Multiple Criteria Decision Making Under Xorness

-Multiple criteria decision making (MCDM) refers to making decisions in the presence of multiple, usually conflicting, criteria.
+Multiple criteria decision making (MCDM) refers to making decisions in the presence of multiple, conflicting, criteria.

-In this project, we extend and develop MCDM method to adress decision problems under Xorness.
+In this project, we extend and develop MCDM methods to adress multicriteria decision problems under Xorness.

 > **Xorness** is a class of uncertainty arising from *indeterminacy, exclusivity, and
 > hesitancy*.

-To quantify the concept of **XOR number** is proposed.
+> To quantify the concept of **XOR number** is proposed.
 It is finite set of distinct real values connected by an
 > exclusive-or (XOR) relation, where exactly one value is the true value but its identity
 > remains indeterminate.